 For the sake of simplicity let us proceed with the possibility that all are wrong.
 All we are trying to do is clear away the confusion to get at the heart of the matter.
 Once we are finished only Yahweh’s truth should prevail.

-If you don’t see anything, then repeat the process the next day and so forth until you do.
-Simple stuff or so it seems.
+If you don’t see anything, repeat the process the next day and so forth until you do.
+Simple stuff, or so it seems.

 Unfortunately, you never saw the thin crescent of the new moon even though you carefully scrutinized the early evening sky.

 Because of this precarious situation, you proceeded to disagree with your friend’s conclusion.
 You questioned if he was wearing his eyeglasses, using binoculars or a telescope.
 You even wondered if he had been drinking any alcoholic beverages prior to his sighting.
 Many more questions were asked, and needless to say, the conversation did not go well.